 2. Weekly overtime: You are also eligible for 1.5 times your regular wage rate for hours worked longer than 40 hours per week.

-If you work for more than 12 hours per day or for more than 8 hours during your seventh consecutive day, you’re eligible to receive the regular salary a second time.
+If you work for more than 12 hours per day or more than 8 hours during your seventh consecutive day, you’re eligible to receive the regular salary a second time.

 Rest Breaks and Meal Periods